quantum-kite/kite/docs/documentation/calculation.md

 The [`#!python kite.Calculation`][calculation] object carries the information about the to-be-calculated quantities, i.e. the *target functions*.
-For this, key parameters of the Chebyshev expansion are included here.
+Key parameters of the calculation are included here, such as number of Chebyshev moments and number of disorder realizations.
-These parameters are used by [KITEx] to determine the spectral expansion coefficients subsequently used by [KITE-tools][kitetools] at the post-processing stage (see [worflow]).
+These are used by [KITEx] to calculate the spectral coefficients subsequently used by [KITE-tools][kitetools] at the post-processing stage, e.g. to reconstruct the full energy dependence of the desired target function (see [worflow]).
 The parameters given in the [Examples] are optimized for a standard desktop computer.

 The target functions currently available are:

 * [`#!python dos`][calculation-dos]
-  : Calculates the global density of states (DOS) as a function of energy.
+  : Calculates the average density of states (DOS) as a function of energy.
 * [`#!python ldos`][calculation-ldos]
-  : Calculate the local density of states (LDOS) as a function of energy (for a set of lattice positions).
+  : Calculates the local density of states (LDOS) as a function of energy (for a set of lattice positions).
 * [`#!python arpes`][calculation-arpes]
-  : Calculate the ARPES response.
+  : Calculates the one-particle spectral function of relevance to ARPES.
 * [`#!python gaussian_wave_packet`][calculation-gaussian_wave_packet]
-  : Calculate the propagation of a gaussian wave-packet.
+  : Calculates the propagation of a gaussian wave-packet.
 * [`#!python conductivity_dc`][calculation-conductivity_dc]
   : Calculates a given component of the DC conductivity tensor.
 * [`#!python conductivity_optical`][calculation-conductivity_optical]